avraham-bernstein/avraham-bernstein.github.io/index.html.md

 	1. Torah & _Yisrael_:
 		* My _Aliyah_, i.e. immigration to _Eretz Yisrael_.
 		* The scientific evidence for divine creation.
 		* The reason why [HaShem](https://www.myjewishlearning.com/article/hashem/) chose the Jews, along with _His_ primary directive to the Jewish People [to keep the ways of _HaShem_, to execute righteousness and justice (Gen. 18:19)](https://mechon-mamre.org/p/pt/pt0118.htm).
-In our time the world is witnessing (1) the fulfillment of this directive when the Jewish People stand alone in the world to rise up like a lioness to devour evil, and (2) the utter nonsense of the _Abrahamic_ "supercessionist" (aka replacement) theologies.
+In our time the world is witnessing (1) the fulfillment of this directive when the Jewish People stand alone in the world to rise up like a lioness to devour evil, and (2) the moral bankruptcy of the _Abrahamic_ "supercessionist" (aka replacement) theologies.
+The supercessionists have a highly flawed understanding of "ethical monotheism".
+Islam, while being monotheistic, worships [A God Who Hates](https://en.wikipedia.org/wiki/A_God_Who_Hates).
+They openly admit that their God approves murder, pillaging, piracy, and slavery.
+Christianity, with highly suspect monotheistic credentials (i.e. their belief in the Trinity), [fundamentally cannot accept that morality requires adherence to God's laws](https://biblehub.com/topical/t/the_danger_of_legalism.htm), and cannot accept that evil requires force to be eradicated.
 		* Wars against Hamas and Iranian Islamofascist barbarians.
 		* Desecration of [Hashem's](https://www.myjewishlearning.com/article/hashem/) name:
 			1. The Oct.
 7 ["rave" dancers under a statue of Budda](https://www.catholicsforisrael.com/images/stories/nova_buddha.webp) while the majority of believing Jews [danced in front of Torah scrolls on _Simchat Torah_](https://www.jpost.com/opinion/article-825795).
 			2. [Hareidi](https://www.myjewishlearning.com/article/haredim-charedim/) draft evasion during an existential war.
-			3. So-called "pride" "lgbtq+" marches in the streets of _Yerushalayim_.
+			3. So-called "pride" "LGBTQ+" marches in the streets of _Yerushalayim_: About 3400 years ago, _Hashem_ revealed the _Torah_ to the Jewish People at Mount Sinai 7 weeks after _HaShem_ miraculously liberated them from hundreds of years of Egyptian bondage.
+The revelation was an extraordinary event.
+Hashem demanded that the Jews uphold an ethical legal system that reflected that Man was created in the image of God.
+It was a radical concept for the ancient world, and still required thousands of years for Man, at least in the Western world, to subsequently digest many of its concepts.
+Among other things, the _Torah_ forbids deviant sexual behavior, i.e. adultery, incest, beastiality, and homosexuality.
+People who proudly display such deviancy, even the few who have _bona fide_ psychological urges, are spitting in _HaShem's_ face.
+Unfortunately in the State of Israel, in the name of "freedom of expression", the so-called "legal system" encourages such behavior even though it is reprehensible to the vast majority of the population.
+These so-called "judges" would never allow anyone to publicly defecate on the Israeli flag on Independence Day but they have no qualms allowing someone to defecate on the _Torah_.
 		* The massive uptick in so-called "progressive" antisemitism in the Western world.
 We will soon see the fulfillment of the prophecy [blessed be those who bless _Yisrael_, and cursed be those who  curse _Yisrael_ (Num.
 24:9)](https://mechon-mamre.org/p/pt/pt0424.htm).
 		* The Oslo so-called "peace process" fiasco.
 Oslo was not a "noble experiment" that "just happened" to fail.
 The primary instigators, _Shimon Peres_ and _Yossi Beilin_, intentionally designed it to fail!
 		* 1995-96: My successful challenge of the IDF's illegal rules of engagement at the Supreme Court during the height of the Oslo lunacy.